adamhaile/S/README.md

 S implements signals as closures: call a signal to read its current value; pass a data signal a new value to change it.

 If a change affects multiple computations, S uses what's called a *synchronous* execution model: it is as though all computations update "instantly."
-They can't, of course, but S maintains this behavior by three invariants: computations always return current (not stale) values, they run exactly once per change event (no missed or redundant updates), and if they change any data signals, those changes don't take effect until all other updates have finished.
+They can't, of course, but S maintains this behavior by three invariants:
+1) computations always return current (not stale) values
+2) they run exactly once per change event (no missed or redundant updates)
+3) if they change any data signals, those changes don't take effect until all other updates have finished

 S allows computations to generate more computations, with the rule that these "child" computations only live until their "parent" updates.
 This allows an application to grow *and shrink* with the size of your data.
-In general, S applications never need to manually subscribe or unsubscribe from changes.
+As a result, S applications rarely need to manually subscribe or unsubscribe from changes.

-S has a small API for doing things like aggreggating multiple changes into one event (S.freeze()), deferring updates (S.defer()), controlling dependencies (S.sample()), and so on.
-See the full list below.
+S has a small API for doing things like aggreggating multiple changes into one event (S.freeze()), controlling dependencies (S.sample()), and so on.
+See the full API below.

 ## How does S work?
 As your program runs, S's data signals and computations communicate with each other to build up a live dependency graph of your code.
 Computations set an internal 'calling card' variable which referenced signals use to register a dependency.
 Since computations may reference the results of other computations, this graph may have _n_ layers, not just two.